 On the Museum’s Lower Level in the Hidden Dimensions gallery, there is a section on Myth, showcasing objects, such as card tables, that portray mythical figures.
 There are also several dishes mounted on the wall.
 A charger featuring the erotic seductress Venus is the subject of this blog post.

 Those of you that have been through Face Jugs: Art and Ritual in 19th Century South Carolina might be wondering what the big silvery face jug is and how it fits into the exhibition.
-It’s a contemporary artwork by artist … Continue reading

 Last month I wrote about the Chipstone Foundation’s new acquisition, an early Edgefield face jug with writing on the back.
 Since then, our curatorial team has uncovered the meaning behind the elusive inscription.
 Before revealing this discovery, I’ll catch you up on new research for Face Jugs: Art and Ritual in 19th-Century South Carolina, on view until August 5 at the Milwaukee Art Museum.